mzahana/indoor-nav-at-risclab/demo1.md

 * MATLAB enviornment.

 ## Motion capture setup
 Motion capture (or Mocap in short) is used to provide accurate positions and orientations in an indoor environment.
 The mocap setup we have in the lab is from *Optitrack* company.
+You can think of it as GPS system for indoor environment.